-Job seekers are constantly being told to focus on relevant experience when they’re creating a resume.
-However, relevant experience can be relative, and thus difficult for many candidates to properly define.
+Job seekers are constantly being told to focus on relevant work experience when they’re creating a resume.
+However, relevant experience can be relative and thus difficult for many candidates to properly define.
 Sadly, that can make it hard for some job seekers to properly identify which previous employment experiences are most likely to be relevant in a new position.

 What is relevant experience?